apache/parquet-site/content/en/blog/features/alp_encoding.md

 In general, ALP achieves similar compression to `zstd`, with much faster decompression speed and random access support, with slightly slower compression as shown in the charts below.
-In general users can expect ALP to be 10x faster to decode and to retrieve random values than `zstd`, with similar compression ratios.
+Users can expect ALP to be 10x faster to decode and to retrieve random values than `zstd`, with similar compression ratios.

 The code and instructions to reproduce these results and try ALP with your own Parquet datasets can be found in the [alp_benchmark](https://github.com/alamb/alp_benchmark) repository, with the Rust Parquet implementation included.

 <div class="row g-3">
   <div class="col-12 col-md-6">